Boothill Graveyard (Tombstone, Arizona)

 Boothill Graveyard is a small graveyard of at least 250 interments located in Tombstone, Cochise County, Arizona.
 Also known as the "Old City Cemetery", the graveyard was used after 1883 only to bury outlaws and a few others.
 It had a separate Jewish cemetery, which is nearby.

 "Boot Hill" refers to the number of men who died with their boots on.
 Among a number of pioneer Boot Hill cemeteries in the Old West, Tombstone is among the best-known, and it is one of the city's most popular tourist attractions.
+It is the subject of The Ballad of Boot Hill by Johnny Cash.

 History

 Originally called Boothill Cemetery, the graveyard was founded in 1878.
 After a new city cemetery was built elsewhere, the old cemetery stopped accepting new burials in about 1883 (save for very few exceptions) and fell into disrepair until the 1940s, when the city began to restore and preserve it.